This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. See my Affiliate Disclosure.

-Air Fryer Wontons are crispy, delicious, and totally addictive.
+Air Fryer Wontons are crispy, delicious, and totally craveable.
 They’re filled with a savory mix of shrimp and pork that is perfectly seasoned.

 My family loves crispy fried wontons.
 They’re plump with a pork and shrimp filling that has been seasoned with soy sauce, ginger, garlic, and other seasonings.
 And their wrappers become crispy and irresistible when fried in oil.